ikhera/Final-Project-GIS-3/README.md

 <img width="1312" alt="Screen Shot 2022-05-27 at 4 47 20 PM" src="https://user-images.githubusercontent.com/70248566/170798308-00b68cee-5dfa-4717-8c1c-2d2ae6ce0465.png">

-### If I had more time with this project, I would absolutely have gotten my basemap to work on StoryMap.
+### If I had more time with this project, I would absolutely have worked to get my basemap to work on StoryMap.
 I felt so frustrated it didn't, and this is one of the biggest shortcomings of my project in my opinion.
+I ended up using one of StoryMap's own basemaps, which worked well, but I still wanted to use my own work.

 ### There are several other places for improvement in this project.
-I was frustrated by how old the data I was working with was.
+Firstly, I was frustrated by how old the data I was working with was.
 The set spans the four years between 2008 - 2012 - over 10 years ago.
 The age of the data means the map, although interesting, is not a current snapshot of languages in Chicago.
 I would love to entirely redo this project with an updated and recent data set, and would be curious to see whether it captured any recent migration trends.
-If I had more time, I would also love to explor the OTHER non-English languages spoken in each neighborhood and see how their distribution might shed insight on different communities.

-### I explore this more in my StoryMap file, but another source of frustration in this project was the lack of specificity around African Languages in the census data, coupled with a lack of historical information on African immigrants in Chicago.
-This lead me to explore gaps in census data and different organizations working to ensure the voices of African immigrants in Chicago are heard.
+### Another source of frustration in this project was the lack of specificity around African Languages in the census data coupled with a lack of historical information on African immigrants in Chicago.
+This lead me to explore gaps in census data around particular immigrant groups and different organizations working to ensure the voices of African immigrants in Chicago are heard.

 ### I would also love to replicate this project was the SECOND predominant non-English language in each neighborhood to try and grasp how different immigrant and ethnic groups are sharing the same geographic space.

+## StoryMap Highlights

+## Data and Sources

-### In order to maximize the accessibility of this project, I have included all my data sources + research sources in the Data Folder.
+### In order to maximize the accessibility of this project, I have included all my data sources + research sources below.
 Feel free to dig around there if you want to see the data set OR learn more about Chicago's many languages and communities!

-# Data and Sources

 [LVEJO](http://www.lvejo.org/)